maheshsabnis/angular9mn/README.md

                               1. Content-Type as application/json for post and put request
                               2. Authorization for secure calls
                                  1. Authorization: 'basic username:password'
                                  2. Authorizaton: 'bearer <TOKEN>'
          1. Heavy Data operations e.g. conditional sort, reverse, filter arrays / collections
    2. Service class is decorated with @Injectable() decorator
       1. @Injectable({providedIn: 'root' })
          1. root:-> bu default regisreted in AppModule or root of tyhe current angular application
       2. Register Service in 'provoiders:[]' array of @NgModule
-      2. Use services to comunicate across components
+   3. Use services to comunicate across components
+3. Component Communications
+   1. Component has parent child relationship
+      1. Child component can have public get/set property decorated with @Input() decorator
+         1. @Input is imported from @angular/core
+      2. The @Input decorated property can be used for property binding [<PROPERTYT-NAME>]
+      3. Child component can emit data to parent using EventEmitter<T> object from @angular/core.
+Here T is the Payload aka parameter type to be emitted to parent component
+      4. The EventEmitter declaration must be decorated @Output() decorator, the EventEmitter can be used by parent for Event Binding (<EventEmittertype>)
-3. Routing
+4. Routing
-4. Directives
+5. Directives